 As used in this section, “request for qualifications” means a process used to solicit information about the qualifications of a person interested in responding to a potential procurement.

-The purchasing agent may issue a request for qualifications before issuing a solicitation in order to establish a list of qualified bidders from which further responses may be sought.
+The purchasing agent may issue a request for qualifications before issuing a solicitation in order to establish a list of qualified bidders from which further quotes, bids, or proposals may be sought.

 The request for qualifications shall state that: